 For instance, I don’t celebrate or idolize my mechanic for fixing my car.
 I just want my car fixed so I can make it to work the next day.
 I’m not interested in making friends with him or her.

 When I go to the doctor, I’m not interested in hearing about his or hers love life.
 All I’m worried about is can they help cure my kid’s ear infection.
 That’s what I’m paying them to do, nothing more, nothing less.

-If something breaks down in my apartment, I expect maintenance to come and fix because that is why I pay rent.
+If something breaks down in my apartment, I expect maintenance to come and fix it because that is why I pay rent.
 That’s all they’re there to do.
 I don’t give a rat’s patootie if the maintenance person has the same musical taste as I do.
 That’s completely irrelevant.
-Just come fix darn sink.
+Just come fix the darn sink.

 I feel the same about politicians.
-If I go to city hall meeting, I come with an agenda I’m trying to push.
+If I go to a city hall meeting, I come with an agenda I’m trying to push.
 I come with concerns.
 I come with data so that I can make a case for why these demands need to be met.
-I come with demands for city council.
+I come with demands from city council.

 It’s not a social event; it’s an opportunity for me to check on how well you’re performing the job you assigned.
 I want them to do a specific job, and I let them know that, if they don’t do the job I demand, I and the individuals I’m with will hold them accountable for it.